dwalend/Disentangle/README.md

 better.

-## Getting ScalaGraphMinimizer (When Available)
+## Getting ScalaGraphMinimizer

 The easiest way to include this project in yours is to add the jar files from sonatype's mvn repository.
-In a few days it will be available via

-    libraryDependencies += "net.walend" % "graph4scalasemirings_2.11" % "0.1.0"
+    libraryDependencies += "net.walend" %% "scalagraphminimizer" % "0.1.0"

 ### The Latest Snapshot (When Available)